 Rather than burying his songwriting under lo-fi hiss, distortion, and psychedelic atmospheres, Amos has finally allowed his unique brand of self-therapy to rise to the surface for all to hear.
 This is exemplified most strongly by the album-closing title track.
 When this song was originally released on “My Only Warm Coals”, a collection from the Holy Sons archives, it featured drums, bass, and layers of tape manipulations, electronics, and vocal samples.
-This updated version strips all of that, leaving Amos with nothing but his voice and acoustic guitar to hide behind as he confesses: “I’m on various drugs, I need crowd control/ I wouldn’t know if I had sold my soul”.
+This updated version strips all of that, leaving Amos with nothing but acoustic guitar to hide behind as he confesses: “I’m on various drugs, I need crowd control/ I wouldn’t know if I had sold my soul”.

 This is not to say that this album is sparse, by any means.
 In fact, not one of the 10 songs prior to the closing title-track feature Amos alone with his acoustic guitar.
 A good headphone listen will reveal tapestries of synths, field recordings, and tripped-out processed instruments ebbing and flowing underneath the album, giving it momentum and cohesion without overpowering the songs.
 This atmospheric undercurrent allows him to smoothly drift between eastern-influences (from the tabla-driven bridge of “Doomed Myself” to the sitar-like guitar flourishes on “Selfish Thoughts), country-rock dirges (the violin and piano in “No Self Respect”), and electronic dub jams (“Long Days”) without making the listener bat an eye.
 He is even able to sneak in the occasional drum machine (“Selfish Thoughts, “Wax Gets in Your Eye”) between organic drum sounds without creating the jarring contrast that existed when he did the same on previous albums.
 Venturing into hi-fi recording has given him the tools he needs to harness his wide range of sounds and influences to create something more cohesive than anything he’s ever released.